FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Because it is easily transmitted between infected animals, distemper can be a frightening disease for pet parents who own a puppy, or that are unsure of their adopted dog’s vaccination history.
+Easily transmitted between infected animals, distemper can be a frightening disease for pet parents.
+If you are unsure of your adopted dog’s vaccination history, then I advise you to see the vet.
 It’s particularly important for pet parents to stay alert when there’s word of an outbreak of this canine disease in their neighborhoods.
-Such outbreaks have made headlines in the media recently, including in The Toronto Star, where the news outlet covered the distemper outbreak in Toronto, Canada, that started in May 2009 and has continued to run rampant.
-Find A Vet also recently reported that other areas have similarly encountered the disease, including Horry County, S.C., Cumberland County, N.C., and Orange County, Fla.
+Such outbreaks have made headlines in the media, including in The Toronto Star covering the cases in Toronto, Canada that started in May 2009 and has continued to run rampant.
+There are also reports from other areas that have similarly encountered the disease, including Horry County, S.C., Cumberland County, N.C., and Orange County, Fla.

-Outbreaks can occur anywhere, and pet parents should always be prepared to ensure their pets’ best health.
-Due to the recent media attention on distemper, Find A Vet wanted to shed more light on the disease and help pet parents take the proper steps toward supporting their pet’s well being.
+Outbreaks can occur anywhere.
+This is why I always advise pet parents to ensure their pets’ best health.
 Having information at your fingertips can go a long way in preventing distemper in your pet.
+Read further into my guide below.

 What is Distemper?

-Many may not know that distemper is a close relative to the human disease called measles.
-According to the Encyclopedia Britannica, distemper is “a paramyxovirus” that is closely linked not only to human measles, but to rinderpest in cattle as well.
+Many may not know that distemper is a close relative to the human disease called measles—both fall under the same groupd of RNA viruses called paramyxovirus.
+It is closely linked not only to human measles but to rinderpest in cattle as well.

 How is Distemper Transmitted?
-What are the Symptoms?
+What are the Symptoms of Canine Distemper?

-“The virus enters the new host via the nose or mouth and promptly begins to replicate,” says Mar Vista.
+“The virus enters the new host via the nose or mouth and promptly begins to replicate,” says Mar Vista Animal Medical Center.
 “Within 24 hours, the virus has traveled to the lymph nodes of the lung.
 By the sixth day, the virus has migrated to the spleen, stomach, small intestine, and liver.”
 This is the point at which fever develops in infected dogs.
-And according to the Encylopedia Britannica, it’s at this point that a dog may also become apathetic and refuse food and water.
+They will also eventually refuse food and water.

 - Coughing (that can turn into pneumonia)